Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/06_behavior/behavior.rst

 The variable has not been initialized.
 Compilers try to translate the source code as best as they can to optimal hardware instructions while following language specifications but because of C++ nature (full-spectrum programming language with no lower-level mechanisms hidden underneath) situations like this can happen.

 This is an example of **undefined behavior**.
 It's unknown what will actually happen.
 Intuitively, the compiler will allocate memory for the variable, attempt to read it and send received bytes to operating system's standard output.
 What will these bytes contain?
 No idea.
 Most likely some garbage that was left after previous program which happened to use the same block of memory.
 The program above might print a different value every time it's run.
-Basically, C++ specification does not define what happens with reads of uninitialized memory so there are no guuarantees on the execution of this program.
+Basically, C++ specification does not define what happens with reads of uninitialized memory so there are no guarantees on the execution of this program.

 If you try to compile this program, you might get a warning from the compiler about the use of an uninitialized object.
 Because compilers optimize code during many transformation steps from source code to machine code, programs containing undefined behavior might be deformed even further, amplifying problems.
 This is a very simple case but as the code gets larger and more complex, it gets really hard to predict and search for potential errors.
 Many optimizations transform machine code based on the assumption that the program has no bugs - if they didn't there would be no sense in optimizing malfunctioning code.